HISTORY OF THE BUILDING OF THE RUSSIAN EMBASSY IN DENMARK

 In 1934 the widow of O.Mønstedsold the mansion to Countess MusseScheel, the last private owner of the building.
 Countess was known as an eccentric woman, cinema actress, film studio owner, passionate traveler and animal lover.
 Her contemporaries recalled that she held a hen house in the yard of her "castle" and even sold eggs to the neighbors herself.

-During the Nazi occupation of Denmark by Germany during the Second World War the mansion housed the headquarters of the organization "Northern Society", which promoted the cultural cooperation between Germany and the Nordic countries.
+During Denmark's occupation by fascist Germany during the Second World War the residence served as the headquarters of the organization "Northern Society" which promoted cultural cooperation between Germany and countries of Northern Europe.

 In 1950 the Soviet Union signed an agreement regarding the rental of the.
 In 1982 the building and the ground at Kristianiagade 3 (Consular Department) and the building at Bergensgade 11 (School) were granted to the Soviets free of charge on the basis of reciprocity for the needs of the Embassy of the USSR (Union of Soviet Socialist Republics) for the period of 70 years (until December, 31, 2051).